greenelab/nature_news_disparities/analysis_scripts/analyze_quote_data/location-analysis_all_years.md

 ### Compare locations over all years

-Now lets see the proportion of articles that mention each UN Subregion.
+Now lets see the proportion of articles on the full dataset that mention each UN Subregion.
+This is shown in the next 2 plots: the top plot is all UN subregions and the bottom plot removes the Northern American and Northern Europe subregions in order to get a clearer look at the change in other subregions.

 <img src="location-analysis_all_years_files/figure-markdown_github/unnamed-chunk-7-1.png" style="display: block; margin: auto;" /><img src="location-analysis_all_years_files/figure-markdown_github/unnamed-chunk-7-2.png" style="display: block; margin: auto;" />